arturfog/qtS3Browser/Readme.md

 ## Installation

-Application is released as snap package
+Application will be released as snap package
 ```sh
 snap install qts3browser
 ```